aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/workflows.rst

 -   You will notice that the methods reference the attribute ``ctx`` through ``self.ctx``, which is called the *context* and is inherited from the base class ``WorkChain``.
     A python function or process function normally just stores variables in the local scope of the function.
-    For instance, in the example of :ref:`this subsection<sync>`, you stored the completed calculations in the ``calculations`` dictionary, that was a local variable.
+    For instance, in the example of :ref:`this subsection<2019_xmn_sync>`, you stored the completed calculations in the ``calculations`` dictionary, that was a local variable.

     In work chains, instead, to preserve variables between different steps, you need to store them in a special dictionary called *context*.
     As explained above, the context variable ``ctx`` is inherited from the base class ``WorkChain``, and at each step method you just need to update its content.